-Connect the gas hose to the regulator/flowmeter located on the shield gas cylinder and connect the other end to the machine.
+Connect the gas hose to the regulator/flowmeter (E) located on the shield gas cylinder (H) and connect the other end (F) to the machine.

-Before starting any welding activity ensure that you have suitable PPE Including eye protection and protective clothing.
-Also consider and take the necessary steps to protect any persons within the area.
+Before starting any welding activity ensure that you have suitable eye protection and protective clothing.
+Also take the necessary steps to protect any persons within the area.

-Now you will need to switch the power switch on the back panel to "ON"
+Now you will need to turn the power switch via the back panel (G) to "ON"

-Access the welding mode choice option via the digital display on the user control panel and then select the TIG mode option, you will also have the choice to choose either HF or lift TIG function.
+Access the welding mode choice option via the digital display on the user control panel and then select the TIG mode option.